How to Get Help for an Alcoholic.

 Talk With the Alcoholic

 The first step to try to help an alcoholic is to talk to them about it.
 Be prepared for adverse reactions, as most alcoholics do not want to face the reality of their drinking.
 Denial is a typical reaction.
 In some cases, pointing blame at others is a reaction.
-In other instances, gaslighting or attempts at manipulation may be a way of defense.
+In other instances, gaslighting or attempts at manipulation may be their way of defense.
 It is crucial to know the possible outcomes so you can be better prepared to have an honest conversation.

 Have Support Available